Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 don't need synchronisation at all when used in multithreaded environments.

-Modern programming languages are designed from the ground to be concurrent (go, rust), and having a single string instance to be shared across multiple threads helps to save a lot of memory and avoid the necessity of making defensive copying when passing immutable strings around.
+Modern programming languages are designed from the ground up to be concurrent (go, rust), and having a single string instance to be shared across multiple threads helps to save a lot of memory and avoid the necessity of defensive copying when passing immutable strings around.

 #### Hash table keys